1. Get Help

 - Blood test to check for kidney disease

-- Kidney imaging studies to check for a tumor, kidney or bladder stone, enlarged prostate, or blockage to urine flow
+- Kidney imaging studies to check for a tumor, kidney or bladder stone, or blockage to urine flow

-- Cystoscopic examination (taking pictures of the inside of the bladder) to check for a tumor or bladder stone
+- Cystoscopic examination (looking at the inside of the bladder with a very thin scope) to check for a tumor or bladder stone